 When you hear the words artificial intelligence (AI), what comes to mind?
 Robots gone rogue?
 Machines with brains?
-Will Smith in a black beanie and leather jacket?
+Will Smith in a beanie and leather jacket?

-What is AI For Restaurants?
+What is AI for Restaurants?

 If chess players are ready to embrace AI-human hybrid intelligence, so too should restaurateurs.
 If we can rewrite the narrative when it comes to AI for restaurants, we can empower staff at all levels to make smart, better-informed decisions.

 Understandably, being repeatedly told that restaurants should brace for sudden, significant, and shocking change creates anxiety for owners, managers and, of course, staff.
 How can food service workers possibly compete with technologies specifically designed to outsmart us?
 Is the industry as we know it doomed?

 The long answer is below.

 But, before we tackle the specifics of how AI and machine learning have, may, and will affect the restaurant industry, let’s first discuss what these terms mean.

 Artificial intelligence is as it sounds: intelligence that does not occur naturally.
 Rather, it is fabricated or simulated to allow computer systems to mimic intelligent human behaviors.
 AI is static in that it can ingest, but not react to, real-world information.
 Your friends Siri and Alexa?
 AI by another name.

 Machine learning, on the other hand, cranks things up a notch.
 This branch of computer science involves training computer systems to distinguish, anticipate, and respond to data patterns through complex statistical algorithms.
 Netflix, Spotify, YouTube… these are just a few systems that listen, learn, and serve up more of what you’re liking.